INIT6Source/AUGMENTERS-BIOHACKING-FAQ/README.md

 Best For:
 - **Magnetic Field Detection:** Sense electromagnetic fields from devices or machinery.
 - **Enhanced Sensory Perception:** Ideal for electricians or artists wanting increased tactile feedback.
-- **Magnetic Tricks:** Simple tricks like lifting small feromagnetic objects like bottlecaps.
+- **Magic Tricks:** Simple tricks like lifting small feromagnetic objects like bottlecaps.

 Popular Options:
 - **xG3:** Designed for lifting and encapsulated in a bioglass microchip form factor.